katharsis-project/katharsis-docs/source/katharsis-design.rst

 We use currently use ``Jackson`` as a serialization framework.
 We build a Jackson module using ``JsonApiModuleBuilder``.
 If you need to change anything about how json is serializaed or deserialzied you can look in this class.

+We always serialize an instance of ``JsonApiDocument``.
+Repositories however can respond with basic resources.
+In that case the ``JsonApiDocument`` is built by the library by wrapping the response.

+Currently we have:

+* ``DataResponse`` - with ``SingleResponse`` for single resources or ``CollectionResponse`` for collection responses
+* ``ErrorResponse`` - for error responses

+There are two strategies that we consider:

+#.
+Repositories return instances of Resources
+  In this case we wrap the return object (instance of class annotated with ``@JsonApiResource`` ) in a ``@JsonApiDocument``.
+  The library code also takes care of calling the methdos for ``included`` resources.
+#.
+Repositories return instance of ``JsonApiDocument``
+  This requires users to do more work but is more efficient and can provide a much better controll over response.
+  You can customise almost all of the response, including: meta information, links, included relationships, etc.

 .. _`json api`: http://jsonapi.org/
 .. _`repository pattern`: http://martinfowler.com/eaaCatalog/repository.html